 - Paper Towels

 - Small Paint Brush

 Need help picking your perfect machine?
 I’ve got you covered!

 Step 1: Cut Your Vinyl

 The first step is to cut your phrase out of vinyl using your Cricut.
 I decided to go with “Be a Unicorn in a Field of Horses” since I wanted to use fun summery colors!
+You can download the Cricut Cut Files for this project here!
 Once your vinyl is cut use your transfer tape to place the letters onto your canvas.

 Make sure to smooth down the edges of each letter very carefully.
 Since we’re using watercolors they have a tendency to bleed and you want as little bleeding as possible since the bubble solution will help spread the color.

 This is the fun part… go ahead and mix all of your colors using your watercolors and bubble solution.
 I found that about an inch of watercolor squeezed into your container with about 1/2 of bubbles was a good mixture.
 It allowed for vibrant colors that still worked with the bubbles.